September 21st & 22nd, 2018

 EU governments and societies react to problems more and more from a national rather than a European point of view.
 The Brexit and the disagreement over the refugee issue in the EU are just two examples of the developments set in motion notwithstanding the fact that the material and immaterial advantages of EU membership have basically not changed.

-EU member states should be aware that European civic education is a prerequisite of a European consciousness, which must not be at odds with national consciousness.
+EU member states should be aware that European Education is a prerequisite of a European consciousness, which must not be at odds with national consciousness.
 The citizens should understand that their respective national identity and transnational cooperation in the EU are two sides of the same medal.
-European education policy for children, adolescents and young adults is a long way from achieving this.
+European Education policy for children, adolescents and young adults is a long way from achieving this.
 It is not given adequate priority in EU member states, nor is it on the European agenda.

 The conference “Teach#EU” raises the following questions: How can the concept of “Europe" be included in the educational mandate, and how can it be communicated to young people?
-As this is an initial debate on European civic education, we decided to keep the question general.
+As this is an initial debate on European Education, we decided to keep the question general.

-We want to discuss this with international stakeholders in politics, science, schools and out-of-school educational institutions to pose relevant questions about European civic education.
+We want to discuss this with international stakeholders in politics, science, schools and out-of-school educational institutions to pose relevant questions about European Education.
 For example:

-How can European civic education be used to develop a deeper understanding of why it is better to work together in Europe rather than separately from each other?
+How can European Education be used to develop a deeper understanding of why it is better to work together in Europe rather than separately from each other?

-How can European civic education be used to motivate young people to participate actively in developing Europe?
+How can European Education be used to motivate young people to participate actively in developing Europe?

-What framework conditions need to be developed in order to improve the conditions for European civic education in general areas of society?
+What framework conditions need to be developed in order to improve the conditions for European Education in general areas of society?

 Program & Locations